2012 United States presidential debates: Moderation

-Martha Raddatz was generally praised for her moderation during this debate.
+Raddatz was generally praised for her moderation during this debate.

 October 16: Second presidential debate (Hofstra University)

-The second presidential debate took place on Tuesday, October 16 at New York's Hofstra University, and was moderated by Candy Crowley of CNN.
+The second presidential debate took place on Tuesday, October 16, 2012, at New York's Hofstra University, and was moderated by Candy Crowley of CNN.

 The debate followed a town hall format, with a group of noncommitted voters asking questions to the candidates, after which the moderator would ask follow-up questions.

 The second debate dealt primarily with domestic affairs, but, unlike the first debate, did include some segues into foreign policy.
 Topics discussed included taxes, unemployment, job creation, the national debt, energy and energy independence, women's rights, both legal and illegal immigration, and the recent attack on the U.S. consulate in Benghazi, Libya.

 Format

 The Gallup Organization selected 82 undecided voters from the New York area to attend the debate.
 According to the rules set out by the Commission on Presidential Debates and codified in a memorandum of understanding between both candidates, each candidate received two minutes to answer the question, followed by a two-minute rebuttal.
 The candidates often engaged each other during the rebuttal period, and Crowley also followed up with candidates.

 Although moderator Crowley had intended to allow 15 voters to ask their questions, due to the length of candidate responses, 11 voters had time to ask questions of the candidates.
+Obama was asked 5 questions, and Romney was asked 6 questions.
 The questions were: